Many of us grow herbs such as rosemary, chives and parsley for their ornamental as well as culinary value.

 Mentha x gracilis ‘Variegata’ (ginger mint)

 The yellow markings on the bright green leaves of this mint make it an attractive addition to the herb garden.
 Take care to plant it in a submerged pot, so that its rhizomes won’t run riot all over the plot.
 Unusually, this mint has a slight ginger flavour.

 Rumex scutatus (French sorrel)

 French sorrel or oseille ronde, is less acid in flavour than common sorrel (Rumex acetosa), having a distinct tang of apple and lemon.
 This hardy perennial prefers a sunny spot, where it will grow to 30cm in height.
 Use the young leaves in mixed leaf salads, and bring the plant indoors for winter use.

 This Central and South American shrubby marigold has been used as a culinary and medicinal herb for centuries.
 It’s taller and more substantial than herbaceous marigolds, reaching 80cm in height.
 Grow it to use as a bright-flowered substitute for Russian or French tarragon, and protect it from severe frosts in winter with fleece.

 Satureja montana (winter savory)

 Winter savour is a hardy perennial, that grows into a small, shrubby clump.
 Small white flowers appear in late summer.
 After this, trim it up to a tighter shape.
-The leaves and tips can be used fresh or dried, to add a spicy flavour to herb mixes, stuffings, pulses, pates and meat dishes.
+The leaves and tips can be used fresh or dried, to add a spicy flavour to herb mixes, stuffings, pulses and pates.
 Performs best in full sun, in well-drained soil.